dariandm/LaTeX/README.md

 </code></pre>
 9. Study the contents of the template and play with things such as \label{} and \reference{}.
-10. Using Visio2000 you can create beautiful UML diagrams that can be saved as .EPS files and they can be integrated  beautifully into LaTeX files.
+10. Using Visio2000 you can create beautiful UML diagrams that can be saved as .EPS files and they can be integrated, beautifully, into LaTeX files.
 Go to the Visio2000 directory to read more about the UML stencils.